Many people with a phobia don't need treatment. Avoiding the object of their fear is enough to control the problem.

 The main treatment types are:

-Talking treatments
+Talking therapies

 Talking therapies, such as counselling and psychotherapy, are often effective for treating phobias.

-Cognitive behavioural therapy has been found to be very effective.
+Cognitive behavioural therapy is usually very effective.

 Cognitive behavioural therapy (CBT)